Engineering

 The Two Rhythms of B2B Tech: What Palantir Gets Right That Most Companies Get Wrong

-Palantir built a company on the idea that software alone is not enough — you need engineers embedded with customers.
-That model has a name, a cost, and a hidden technical debt time bomb that most B2B companies are quietly sitting on.
+Palantir built a company on the idea that software alone isn't enough: you need engineers embedded with customers.
+That model has a name, a cost, and a hidden technical debt time bomb most B2B companies are quietly sitting on.

 EngineeringRead more →